samyakpadwekar/Java_backend/Spring Core/Readme.md

 **Container 1: AnnotationConfigApplicationContext**

-AnnotationConfigApplicationContext class was introduced in Spring 3.0.
-It accepts classes annotated with @Configuration, @Component, and JSR-330 compliant classes.
-The constructor of AnnotationConfigApplicationContext accepts one or more classes. \
+*Use*: This class is used to create a Spring application context based on Java-based configuration classes annotated with annotations like @Configuration.Typical *Scenario*: When you prefer configuring your Spring application using Java-based configuration and annotations rather than XML.\
 For example, in the below declaration, two Configuration classes Appconfig and AppConfig1 are passed as arguments to the constructor.
 The beans defined in later classes will override the same type and name beans in earlier classes when passed as arguments. \
 For example, AppConfig and AppConfig1 have the same bean declaration.
 The bean defined in AppConfig1 overrides the bean in AppConfig.